 My doctor prescribed Ambien, and it's worked great for me.
 But I'm afraid I might become dependent on it.
 Is that likely?

-Answers from Eric J. Olson, M.D.
+Answer From Eric J. Olson, M.D.

-However, relying on a sleep medication generally isn't the best long-term solution for insomnia.
-Medications can mask an underlying problem that needs treatment.
+Sleep medications can be useful in the short term, but relying on them usually isn't the best long-term solution for insomnia.
+For example, medications can mask an underlying problem that needs treatment.

-Sleep medications can be useful in the short term — but the best approach is to address whatever's causing your sleep problems in the first place.
-If you still have trouble sleeping, other therapies include learning new sleep habits (such as keeping your bedtime and wake time consistent from day to day), getting counseling for anxiety or other psychological concerns, and using stress-reduction techniques.
+The best approach is to address whatever is causing your sleep problems in the first place.
+Other therapies include learning new sleep habits (such as keeping your bedtime and wake time consistent from day to day), getting counseling for anxiety or other psychological concerns, and using stress-reduction techniques.

-- Bonnet MH, et al. Treatment of insomnia. http://www.uptodate.com/index.
-Accessed June 18, 2012.
+- Bonnet MH, et al. Treatment of insomnia in adults. https://www.uptodate.com/contents/search.
+Accessed April 20, 2018.

 - Ambien (prescribing information).
-Bridgewater, N.J.: Sanofi-aventis; 2010. http://www.sanofi.us/l/us/en/layout.jsp?cnt=CE95569B-0662-4FE5-9710-55E0C9AC2F28.
-Accessed June 18, 2012.
+Bridgewater, N.J.: Sanofi-Aventis U.S. LLC; 2017. http://products.sanofi.us/ambien/ambien.pdf.
+Accessed April 20, 2018.

 - Olson EJ (expert opinion).
 Mayo Clinic, Rochester, Minn.
-June 20, 2012 and June 21, 2012.
+April 27, 2018.